Be Career Ready In 12 Months With The Addictions & Mental Health Worker Program

 - Develop creative concepts for addiction and mental health practice

 At the end of your program, you will complete an internship allowing you to apply what you’ve learned.
-Your internship gives you a step above your competition with the real-world experience you gained.
+Your internship gives you a step above your competition with the real-world experience you gained as the internship provides students with hands-on experience.
 And from time to time, your internship can lead to employment.

 Benefit From A College Where You Come First